-Exclusions are extremely rare in Durham Lane Primary School.
-However, should behaviour be deemed unacceptable and not adhering to this policy, they may be considered.
+Suspensions/exclusions are extremely rare in Durham Lane Primary School and it is hoped that the measures outlined above will be adequate to ensure appropriate work and behaviour in our school.
+However, should behaviour be deemed unacceptable and not adhering to this policy, suspensions/exclusions may be considered and the Headteacher retains the right to suspend pupils at any time, according to the agreed procedures.

-Children who fail to comply with the general rules and routines of the school over a sustained period and whose behaviour is a significant cause for concern or continues to degenerate, may be considered for exclusion.
+Children who fail to comply with the general rules and routines of the school over a sustained period and whose behaviour is a significant cause for concern or continues to degenerate, may be considered for suspension/exclusion.